Sil3ntStorm/factorio-integration-helper/README.md

   used to adjust the shield level by the percentage value.
 - duration: For how many seconds to keep the shield charge at the specified level.
   Defaults to `0` seconds.
+- ramp_duration: Number of seconds during which to gradually adjust the shields to the target level.
+Defaults to `0` seconds.

 #### Examples

 Remove all shield charge from the player armor for 20 seconds:

 `local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'drain_shields', plr, 0, 100, 0, true, 20)`

+Over the course of 10 seconds pull the shields down to 25 percent and keep them there for 20 seconds:

+`local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'drain_shields', plr, 25, 100, 0, true, 20, 10)`

+### drain_energy

+Drains the energy of player equipment or their spidertron to a specified value or by a specified percentage of their current charge.

+#### Parameters
+- **player**: The player of which to drain the shields.
+- percent: percentage by which to increase / decrease the shields level.
+  Defaults to a `random value between -90 and 90`.
+- chance: Percentage change for the shields to drain.
+  Defaults to a `random value between 50 and 100`.
+- delay: Number of seconds before the shields to drain.
+Defaults to `0` seconds.
+- absolute: Boolean.
+Defaults to `false`.
+If set to true then the shield charge level is set to the specified level in `percent`.
+When false the current value will be used to adjust the shield level by the percentage value.
+- duration: For how many seconds to keep the shield charge at the specified level.
+  Defaults to `0` seconds.
+- ramp_duration: Number of seconds during which to gradually adjust the energy to the target level.
+Defaults to `0` seconds.

+#### Examples

+Remove all energy charge from the player armor for 20 seconds:

+`local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'drain_energy', plr, 0, 100, 0, true, 20)`

+Over the course of 10 seconds pull the energy down to 25 percent and keep it there for 20 seconds:

+`local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'drain_energy', plr, 25, 100, 0, true, 20, 10)`